Skip to content

 Means-tested Fee Assistance

 For children with exceptional talents whose families would not be able to afford the full Wellington fees, we offer awards ranging from 10% to 100% of fees.
 Eligibility for an award is generally assessed – via means testing – at the time of an offer being made so that a family can accept the offer knowing that the required level of fee assistance is available.
+An average year might see 20 pupils be admitted (at 13+ and 16+ entry only) with an average award of c.
+50% remission.
+Any family wishing to make an application for fee assistance will be invited to apply as part of the broader admissions process.
+A link to the online confidential ‘statement of financial position’ form will be sent after the registration deadline to families requesting fee assistance.

 The Prince Albert Foundation